KostasEreksonas/dwmblocks-kostas/README.md

 # Modifying blocks

 The statusbar is made from text output from commandline programs.
 Blocks are added and removed by editing the blocks.h header file.
 By default the blocks.h header file is created the first time you run make which copies the default config from blocks.def.h.
 This is so you can edit your status bar commands and they will not get overwritten in a future update.

-# Notes

-As of now, I am using scripts for i3blocks from [i3blocks-contrib](https://github.com/KostasEreksonas/i3blocks-contrib) to extend the dwmblocks.
-Later I plan to make my own custom scripts for the status bar.